Remote File Inclusion (RFI)

 Go to Google and search for the following query. inurl: "index.php?page=home"

 At the place of home, try some other pages like gallery, products etc.

 If you are already aware of an RFI vulnerable website, you need not find it via Google.

 If it is a genuinely vulnerable website, then there could be three things that can happen:

-You will be able to notice that the url consisting of "page=home" had no extension.
+You will be able to notice that the URL consisting of "page=home" had no extension.
 If you include an extension in the URL, the site may actually give an error like ‘failure to include maliciousScript.txt'.
-This can take place as the site may be automatically adding the .txt extension to the pages stored in a server.
+This can take place as the site may automatically add the .txt extension to the pages stored on a server.

 If it automatically adds something in the lines of .php, then we have to use a null byte ‘%00' to avoid an error.

 To prevent RFI vulnerability exploitation, ensure that you disable the remote inclusion feature in your programming languages' configuration, especially if you do not need it.
 In RFI PHP, you can set allow_url_include to '0'.
 You should also verify user input before passing it to an Include function.
 The most preferred way to do this is with a whitelist of permitted files.

 You can minimize the risk of RFI attacks via proper input validation and sanitization.
 However, keep in mind that it is important to avoid the misconception that all user inputs can be entirely sanitized.
 Consequently, sanitization should only be considered as a supplement to a genuine security solution.
 It is always better to sanitize user-supplied/controlled inputs to the best of your capability.
 These inputs include:

 HTTP header values